3D Reconstruction of the AP-7 Accident in Alcalá de Xivert

 Lessons for road safety on the Mediterranean corridor 🛣️

 Comparing this incident with others recorded on the same stretch of the AP-7 over the past two years, a pattern of rear-end collisions during peak return hours emerges.
-Virtual recreation not only helps determine liability but also allows proposing tangible improvements: the installation of dynamic average speed cameras and variable message panels warning of congestion upstream.
-The final 3D model will serve as a didactic tool for awareness campaigns on driver fatigue.
+The virtual recreation not only helps determine liability but also allows for proposing tangible improvements: the installation of dynamic section speed cameras and variable message panels that warn of congestion upstream.
+The final 3D model will serve as a teaching tool for awareness campaigns on driver fatigue.

 Considering that the 3D reconstruction of an accident requires a balance between millimeter precision and processing speed, what methodology or software do you recommend for generating a forensic model from emergency photogrammetry, when road closure limits data capture time to less than two hours?